 - 1.1 The 2020/21 unaudited financial statements were approved by Council on 24 June 2021.
-Each year the appointed external auditors carry out an audit of the financial statements of the charities controlled by the Council and provide an opinion as to whether those statements provide a true and fair view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audited Annual Accounts 2020/21 for the Common Good Funds and Coats Observatory Trust are now presented for approval. - 1.3 There were no significant changes to the financial statements over the course of the audit.
+Each year the appointed external auditors carry out an audit of the financial statements of the charities controlled by the Council and provide an opinion as to whether those statements provide a true and fair view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audited annual accounts are now presented for members noting and further recommendation to the Council that the audited accounts be approved. - 1.3 There were no significant changes to the financial statements over the course of the audit.
 Minor presentational changes were agreed.